The Culavedalla Sutta

-“Visakha, your clinging-mind has demanded too many answers and your question will lead to only more confusion and suffering.
-The Buddha’s path, the Eightfold Path culminates in unbinding.
+“Visakha, you have gone too far.
+Your clinging-mind has demanded too many answers and your question will lead to only more confusion and suffering.
+The Buddha’s path, the Eightfold Path culminates in Unbinding.
 Is this not enough?
 If you wish, go to the Buddha and ask him.
 Let his answer be enough.”

 Visakha was delighted in Dhammadinna’s teachings.
 He bowed to her and left for the Buddha.
 Finding the Buddha nearby, he sat to one side of the Buddha and recounted what Dhammadinna told him.
 The Buddha replied, “Dhammadinna is very wise and of great discernment.
 I would have answered your questions exactly as she has.
 This is how you should remember these teachings.”

 Visakha was pleased by the Buddha’s confirmation.

 End Of Sutta

 - Three Marks Of Existence – Anicca, Anatta, Dukkha

 - Four Noble Truths – The Dhammacakkappavattana Sutta

 - The Noble Search For The Noble Path

 - Dependent Origination – The Paticca Samuppada Sutta

 - Becoming Explained